mohammadr8za/BinaryAudioClassification/README.md

 | Model (choices) | --model |

 ## Outputs
 After running the training/testing program, its results will be strored in the [Experiments] folder with a specific ID which includes date and configuration of each particular run.
 Results include saving model in .pt format, confusion matrix, and loss/accuracy figures.
-Beside normalization parameters regarding the dataset used will bes stored in the folder related to each run with a .csv file
+Beside normalization parameters regarding the dataset used will bes stored in the folder related to each run with a .csv file.

 ## Conformer Inclusion